 Our Work

-Access to continued translation and interpretation services, healthcare resources, ESL classes, transportation, and job training; continued work on immigration paperwork; opportunities to retain cultural heritage and share traditions with young children; resources for remedying experiences with discrimination, domestic violence, and sexual assault; and developing leadership skills in a new country – all these needs, among many others, go beyond the definition of an initial successful placement.
+PAIRWN exists to help women access healthcare resources, ESL classes, transportation, and job training; opportunities to retain cultural heritage and share traditions with young children; resources for remedying experiences with discrimination, domestic violence, and sexual assault; and developing leadership skills in a new country – all these needs, among many others, go beyond the definition of an initial successful placement.

-Immigrant and refugee women can continue to struggle, to remain isolated by cultural, linguistic, and financial barriers for years after their arrival in the United States.
+Immigrant and refugee women can continue to struggle, to remain isolated by cultural, linguistic, and financial barriers for years after they arrive in the United States.
 Without our work, many of these women would struggle alone.

 Who We Serve